lmsqueezy/laravel/README.md

 In some situation you may find yourself wanting to allow your customer to subscribe to multiple subscription types.
 For example, a gym may offer a swimming and weight lifting subscription.
 You can allow your customer to subscribe to either or both.

-To handle the different subscriptions you may provide a `type` of subscription as the second argument when starting a new one:
+To handle the different subscriptions you may provide a `type` of subscription as the second argument to `subscribe` when starting a new one:

 ```php
 $user = User::find(1);